Demographics of New York City: Income and Poverty by Borough

+Boroughs

 Projections

 Neighborhood Tabulation Areas (NTAs) are a geographic unit created to help project populations at a small area level, as part of the long-term sustainability plan for the city known as PlaNYC, covering the years 2000–2030.
 The minimum population for an NTA is 15,000 people, a level seen as a useful summary level which can be used both with the 2010 Census and the American Community Survey.

 New York has ranked first in population among American cities since the first census in 1790.
 New York will maintain this position for the foreseeable future, although there are varying forecasts on how much the population will increase.
 The most realistic population projections from the Department of City Planning anticipate a 1.1 million increase by 2030, bringing the city's population total to 9.1 million.